 Indoor Floral Photography Workshop

-I will be giving floral and other plant photography workshops at my home in Fallowfield, Manchester, this April (2022).
+I will be giving floral photography workshops at Union Chapel in Fallowfield, Manchester, this Spring (2023).
 To see the sorts of images you will be able to achieve please peruse the gallery below.

-There will be a maximum of three attendees at each workshop, in order to ensure sufficient space to work, and to make sure you get as much guidance from me as you want.
+There will be a maximum of six attendees at each workshop, in order to ensure sufficient space to work.

-In the workshops we will work on the fundamentals of shooting and creating beautiful flower and leaf images.
-We can also try other techniques such as using a lightpad, motion blur, and droplet refraction photography, depending on the interests of the attendees.
+In the workshops we will cover the fundamentals of shooting and creating beautiful flower and leaf images.
+We will also try other techniques such as using a lightpad, reflection, motion blur, and droplet refraction photography.

 I will provide subjects (a variety of flowers and leaves, vases etc.) but you are more than welcome to bring your own.